grafbase/grafbase/common/parser/docs/002-one-to-many.md

 An `User` can only have **MANY** `Post` published, and a `Post` **MUST** be published by **ONE** `User`.

-So what happens when you disconnect an User from the Post?
+So what happens when you unlink an User from the Post?

 ## Generated Queries